StreamStats for Lake of the Woods-Rainy River Basin

-The StreamStats application for the Rainy River Basin (RRB) represents the first extension of StreamStats internationally.
+The StreamStats application for the Lake of the Woods-Rainy River Basin (RRB) represents the first binational application of StreamStats.
 The RRB is approximately half in Canada and half in the U.S, and includes area in the Canadian Provinces of Ontario and Manitoba, as well as in the U.S. State of Minnesota.
-Currently, users are only able to delineate basin boundaries, compute basin characteristics, and download shapefiles of the boundaries and basin characteristics for user-selected sites.
-A study is ongoing to develop equations for estimating peak-flow frequencies within the RRB, and it is planned to include those equations to this application when the study is completed.
-Basin characteristics that currently can be computed include:

 - Drainage area, in square miles;